Years Ago My Landlord Increased the Rent. I Just Learned That the Increase Was Unlawful. Can I Get Money Back?

 Applied Law Findings

 The Landlord Tenant Board, by application of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 (the "RTA"), deemed that the rent increases were unlawful charges:
+2006, Chapter 17 (the "RTA"), deemed that the rent increases were unlawful charges by stating:

 116(1) A landlord shall not increase the rent charged to a tenant for a rental unit without first giving the tenant at least 90 days written notice of the landlord’s intention to do so.

 (4) An increase in rent is void if the landlord has not given the notice required by this section, and the landlord must give a new notice before the landlord can take the increase.

 The Landlord Tenant Board then went on to say that while the Landlord failed to provide proper notice of a rent increase, contrary to s.
 116 of the RTA, that despite the failing, any increase in rent was 'saved' by section 136 of the RTA which imposes a one year period within which a matter may be brought for the purpose of deeming the unlawfulness of a rent increase:

 10. Section 136(1) of the RTA provides that in certain circumstances an illegal rent increase may be deemed lawful.
 These provisions read as follows: